 On this page, I list the stores and services that I actually DO use, just in case you want to check them out for yourself.
 I try to put some serious research into each of my choices as a consumer, but that still doesn’t mean they are automatically the best ones.
 If you see any areas where I could improve, let me know in the comments and I’ll look into it and possibly make the switch.
 If it’s a win, I’ll change my status to reflect the upgrade.

-The best thing about Mint is that it has a relatively kickass and intuitive interface that makes your financial tracking simple.
+The best thing about Mint is that it has a relatively intuitive interface that makes your financial tracking simple.
 The second best thing is that it is FREE.
 If you’re not sure where to start with getting your finances organized, Mint will help you see your financial picture with fancy graphs, pie charts and reminders.

 Related Article: Watching your ‘Stash… with Mint

 I switched to Google Fi in 2015 for worldwide, $20-per-month phone service that just works.
 I haven’t looked back since – amazing coverage, easy international roaming, and super simple billing.

 I don’t have time to keep pace with ongoing changes in the cellular marketplace, so I teamed up with my friend Chris.
 He maintains his own list of the best cheap mobile phone plans on the Coverage Critic page here on MMM.